tomerfiliba-org/reedsolomon/README.rst

     >>> print(maxerrors, maxerasures)
     6 12

-To get the maximum number of errors AND erasures that can be simultaneously corrected, you need to specify the number of errors or erasures you expect:
+To get the maximum number of errors *and* erasures that can be simultaneously corrected, you need to specify the number of errors or erasures you expect:

 .. code:: python